MISP/misp-website/_pages/hackathon.md

 ## Supporting Organisations

 Security orchestration hackathon is supported by the EC under “Connecting Europe Facility – Cybersecurity Digital Service Infrastructure Maintenance and Evolution of Core Service Platform Cooperation Mechanism for CSIRTs – MeliCERTes Facility” ([SMART 2018/1024](https://digital-strategy.ec.europa.eu/en/news/open-platforms-collaborate-cyber-threats)).

+The location for the in-person hackathon taking place in New York City is supported by [Unfinished](https://unfinished.com/).

 ## Participating Projects